twentyfivemtl/ninjabook/README.md

 # README

-Ninjabook project is a webapp following the first steps of reddit.
+Ninjabook is a project following a sitepoint book.

-On this app users will be able to:
+On this app the user is able to:

-- create an account
-- post new stories (description/name & link of the "story")
+-login-logout (fully coded, not devise).
+-post new stories (with name, link, description and tags).
-- vote for stories they have interest in
+-vote for stories they have interest in.

+the user can see 6 different pages:

+-front-page stories (stories with more than 5 votes).

+-upcoming stories (stories with less than 5 votes).

+-submit a story (post a new story).

+-when clicking on the story you will see the all the informations inputted in the 'submit a story section'.

-The app will have a main page with all the stories and will be able to keep at the top the most voted stories.
+-When clicking on the user name, this will show the user submitted stories and voted stories.

+-When clicking on the tag the user will be able to see all the stories that have this specific tag.